adamclark-dev/paypal-ipn-listener/README.md

 The `MessageFactory` and `Service` components are swappable components.

-This package provides 2 message factories:
+This package provides 3 message factories:

 1. `Mdb\PayPal\Ipn\MessageFactory\InputStreamMessageFactory` - Creates a message from the `php://input` stream
 2. `Mdb\PayPal\Ipn\MessageFactory\ArrayMessageFactory` - Creates a message from an array passed to the `setData` method
+2. `Mdb\PayPal\Ipn\MessageFactory\RequestMessageFactory` - Creates a message from the globals using the [Symfony HttpFoundation Component](https://symfony.com/doc/current/components/http_foundation.html)

 This package provides 1 service: